himmAllRight/himmAllRight-source/resources/templates/md/posts/trying-snapd-on-arch.md

 ![Snap Help](../../img/posts/arch-snaps/snap-telegram.png)

-While the fact that snaps are easy to package and instal for developers and users alike, I think my favorite feature was something that I didn't even think about prior to trying it out, and I might not of realized had I installed snapd on another computer...
+While the fact that snaps are easy to package and install for developers and users alike, I think my favorite feature was something that I didn't even think about prior to trying it out, and I might not of realized had I installed snapd on another computer...